 When it comes to swabbing for microscopy, culture and sensitivity (MC&S), there is a golden rule*:

-Do not swab any non-sterile site that you have not already clinically diagnosed as being infected.
+Do not swab any non-sterile site you have not already clinically diagnosed as infected.

-YOU have to diagnose infection; a swab will just tell you what bacteria is causing it.
+YOU have to diagnose the infection; a swab will just tell you what bacteria is causing it.

-I would like to give a special shout out to gastrostomies at this point – just because they are “mucky” is not a good reason to swab.
+I want to give a special shout-out to gastrostomies at this point – just because they are “mucky” is not a good reason to swab.
 If you do swab it, you will find good old Pseudomonas (it loves playing in wet stuff).
 Skin and soft tissue infections are red, hot and inflamed +/- a bit of pus.
 Yellowish clearish greenish stuff is normally just serous fluid, so don’t worry about it and don’t swab it!

 *there are some exceptions to the golden rule, including burns and chronic wounds in immunosuppressed patients.